 - Log into the Control Portal.

-- From the top menu, locate the Design Blueprint option under the Blueprints section.
+- From the side menu bar, locate the Design Blueprint option under Orchestration.

 - Give the new Blueprint a name, version number, visibility setting, and description.
 When finished, click the next: add servers button at the bottom.

 - Because we are going to run this Blueprint against an existing server, there is no need to explicitly add a server to this Blueprint.
 Click the next: tasks & order button.